Hwa Chong Institution: Performing arts

 In 2010, Hwa Chong Institution offered eleven performing arts groups, including the Chinese Orchestra, String Orchestra, Piano Ensemble, Chinese Drama Club, Harmonica Ensemble, English Drama Club, Choir, Music and Dance Society, Guitar Ensemble, Band, and Chinese Dance.
 By 2023, the number of active performing arts groups had decreased to six: Chinese Orchestra, String Orchestra, Chinese Drama, English Drama, Choir, and Band.
 In the 2010 Singapore Youth Festival, the English Drama Club received a Silver Award.
-In 2009, several of the performing arts groups were assessed, with the Chinese Orchestra and High School Band earning Gold with Honours.

-In addition to occasional performances held locally at venues such as Victoria Theatre and the school’s Drama Centre, many of Hwa Chong Institution’s performing arts groups also travel overseas for exchanges and performances.
+In addition to occasional performances held locally at venues such as Victoria Theatre and the school's Drama Centre, many of Hwa Chong Institution's performing arts groups also travel overseas for exchanges and performances.
 The High School Band, Choir, Chinese Orchestra, and String Orchestra have participated in various international events.
 In 2010, the College Choir achieved notable results at the Festival of Songs in Olomouc, Czech Republic.
 In 2011, the Choir received a Gold with Honours in the Singapore Youth Festival Central Judging of Choirs.
 The Chinese Orchestra has performed in China, Malaysia, and Australia, and was part of the Singapore Youth Festival closing ceremonies in 2005 and 2009.
 From 2013 to 2023, the Chinese Orchestra received Distinction in the Singapore Youth Festival Central Judging for Chinese Orchestras, with the exception of 2019, when it earned an accomplishment award.
 Prior to this, from 1993 to 2011, the Orchestra consistently received Gold, the highest award at that time.
 The High School Band has performed at the Istana and participated in the Pacific Basin Music Festival in Hawaii in 2010, where it earned a Gold award.
 The Band has also performed at the National Day Parade.
 The High School String Orchestra, also known as HCISO, has toured internationally, including performing at the 2006 Gothenburg International Music Festival, where it earned first runners-up in the open category.
 HCISO also toured with the Australian Boys Choir to Melbourne and Johor Bahru for the 7th JB Arts Festival.
 More recently, HCISO received Distinction at the 2023 Singapore Youth Festival.
 In 2012, HCISO was one of six schools and the only one in Asia invited to participate in the Los Angeles International Music Festival at the Walt Disney Concert Hall.